Album review: Nickelback – Get Rollin’

 The song was going to be made into a movie at one point – not the maddest of ideas considering theme park rides were being adapted at the time – and that might have cleared things up, but it never came to pass.

-She genuinely came close to death more recently, though, or at least felt like she did, battling Lyme disease for four years.
+She genuinely came close to death more recently, though, or at least felt like she did, battling Lyme disease.
 She’s not been replaced: she’s unkillable.

 Of course, like so many things she’s done over her career, it came with crap bits, too.
 She was sued by the writers of the 1979 Rubinoos’ song I Wanna Be Your Boyfriend, which she rightly pointed out sounded a lot like The Ramones’ 1976 song I Wanna be Your Boyfriend.
 The case ended up quite sensibly concluding that quite a lot of songs are about wanting to be someone’s girlfriend or boyfriend and that to claim any one person had invented it would be silly.

 At the end of 2016, Avril stood up to one of the most powerful men in the world, accusing him of bullying.
 Good on her.
 There’s too much bullying in the world, and it’s unjustifiable, and bullies deserve to be taken down a notch.

 The thing is, she was accusing the powerful man in question of bullying, er, Nickelback.
 Facebook CEO Mark Zuckerberg appeared in an ad for his Alexa-alike Jarvis, asking it to play some good Nickelback songs, only to be told there aren’t any.
 Avril (who used to be married to frontman Chad Kroeger) leapt to their defence, pointing out that they’d sold 50 million records, actually.